Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Suitability of Existing Work Motivation Scales

-The 4 factor model \texttt{WEIMS-M3} was the only evaluated model with a good fit.
-However, besides the drawback that the model does not measure intrinsic motivations, it has additional limitations: It includes one item for measuring the amotivation construct which was criticized by Gagné et al. \cite{mwms} for resembling low satisfaction of the need for competence rather than measuring amotivation (``I ask myself this question, I don't seem to be able to manage the important tasks related to this work.").
-Furthermore, two of the four factors (external regulation and introjected regulation) are measured by only two items each and external regulation had a low reliability (Crohnbach's alpha of 0.63) in our evaluation.
-Note, however, that this evaluated subset of WEIMS is not completely identical to the one used by Naderi et al. \cite{naderi2014development} due to the small adaptations made in item phrasing.
+The four-factor model \texttt{A-WEIMS-M3} was the only evaluated model with a good fit.\footnote{Note, however, that this evaluated subset of A-WEIMS is not identical to the one used by Naderi et al. \cite{naderi2014development} as a result of the adaptations made in item wording.
+Naderi et al. \cite{naderi2014development} reported a lower CFI (0.931) and a higher RMSEA (0.088).} However, besides the drawbacks that the model does not measure intrinsic motivation or social external regulation, and two of the four factors are measured by only two items each, it has additional limitations: It includes items for measuring the amotivation construct which were criticized by Gagné et al. \cite{mwms} for resembling low satisfaction of the need for competence rather than measuring amotivation (e.g., ``I ask myself this question, I don't seem to be able to manage the important tasks related to this work.'').
+Besides this criticism regarding content validity (i.e., regarding the extent to which the items correspond to the conceptual definition of the construct \cite{hair2018multivariate}), the amotivation construct also had an average variance extracted (AVE) below $0.5$ (also see Section~\ref{sec:validation}), suggesting low convergent validity \cite{hair2018multivariate}.

+An examination of the estimated correlations of \texttt{A-WEIMS-M3} reveals that the second-strongest positive correlation (0.38) is between the amotivation construct and the identified/integrated regulation construct.\footnote{Naderi et al. \cite{naderi2014development} reported an even higher correlation of 0.48.} This questions nomological validity (i.e., whether the relationships between the constructs correspond to theory and prior research \cite{hair2018multivariate}) as it is inconsistent with both SDT and the correlation patterns reported by other SDT-based motivation scales, which report a low to moderate negative correlation between these constructs (e.g. \cite{weims, mwms, walking, teaching}).

-Of the evaluated MWMS models, the 6-factor model with separate factors for social external and material external regulation and no correlation restrictions had the best fit.
-However, the fit was not acceptable, with all goodness-of-fit measures being outside acceptable ranges.
-The fit measures for \texttt{MWMS-M2} are not included in Table \ref{table:cfa_existing} due to the covariance matrix of the factors not being positive definite.
+Of the evaluated A-MWMS models, the six-factor model with separate factors for social external and material external regulation and no correlation restrictions had the best fit.
+However, the fit was still not acceptable, with all goodness-of-fit measures falling outside acceptable ranges.
+The fit measures for \texttt{A-MWMS-M2} are not included in Table \ref{table:cfa_existing} because the covariance matrix of the factors was not positive definite.
+In sum, these results suggest that the existing scales do not allow to measure the crowdworker motivation validly.
+We thus decided to conduct an in-depth item analysis.

+In order to identify which items in A-WEIMS and A-MWMS were most problematic in the micro-task context, we conducted an exploratory factor analysis (EFA) on both samples.
+In contrast to CFA, factors in EFA are not specified according to theory, but derived from the data \cite{hair2018multivariate}.
+Therefore, this technique is useful for investigating the underlying structure of a set of items, using the gathered data as a starting point.
+For all exploratory factor analyses, we used oblique rotation (promax) because – in line with SDT – we expected the factors (i.e., motivational dimensions) to correlate.